ChrisMunene/ChrisMunene/README.md

 - 👩🏻‍💻 Front-End Development with [React](https://reactjs.org/)
 - 📊 Data Visualization with [D3.js](https://d3js.org/)
 - 🌹 UI/UX Design and Prototyping with [Figma](https://www.figma.com/)
-- 💾 Back-end Development with [NodeJS](https://nodejs.org/en/).
+- 💾 Back-end Development with [NodeJS](https://nodejs.org/en/) and [FastAPI](https://fastapi.tiangolo.com/).
 Learning Go because apparently I'm not a "real developer"
 - 🧠 Vibe-coding.
 Yes, you can be an expert at this.
 Have you heard of Gstack?
 It's like God mode (iykyk)

 ## Current Job